 Ask the Community For Help In the Forum

-If the Help Center articles don’t help, you should check out our active and friendly Support Forum and ask the community to help you.
+If the Help Center articles don’t help, you should check out our active and friendly Community Forum and ask for advice.
 There are many nice Glitch users there every day, helping each other with their code and showing off the rad projects they are making.
 Even if you don’t need help, we encourage you to join so you, too, can share your work and help others!

 Contact Glitch Support